k-sophia/Clicked-Sprint-Incident-Response-and-Review/README.md

 You will be working closely with Gemma Chan, CTO.

+You are given 2 data sets
+- Logs
+- IP addresses noted making a connection on or around the time of the unusual activity

 ## Learning Objectives
 - Master the steps of the NIST Incident Response Process Framework
 - Develop hands-on expertise in effectively responding to and mitigating security threats